Subscribe to my Newsletter

 To embed Ezoic on your website, you need to register here.
 Unlike other networks like Mediavine or SheMedia, there is no complicated application process or minimum traffic requirement, so you can theoretically start right away.

-However, this is not explicitly mentioned: Only from a traffic of 10,000 pageviews/month you will be assigned a personal account manager who will help you set up Ezoic on your blog, before that you are pretty much on your own.
+However, this is not explicitly mentioned: You’ll only be assigned a personal account manager to help you set up Ezoic on your blog once you reach 10,000 pageviews/month of traffic, before that you’re pretty much on your own.

 Sounds easy?
 Well, it’s not always quite that simple.
 I’ll go through it with you point by point: